yaronyosef/flutter_stream_redux/README.md

       @override
       bool get cancelOnError => false;
     }

-#### Start listening to the stream.
-To start listening to the stream you can now call the action you've create.
-When you subscribe you must give the payload you want to receive in *getStream* method in the **MiddlewareStreamHandler**

-    actions.timeStream(SubscriptionPayload.subscribe(duration));

-    actions.timeStream(SubscriptionPayload.unsubscribe);

 ### Add the stream middleware to your store
 You just add you stream middleware to you middleware list of your Store.